SBA 7(a) Business Acquisition: Complete Timeline & Process Guide for Sellers (2026)

 Add-backs: Personal or one-time expenses removed to show true operating profit.
 Each needs documentation.

 PLP (Preferred Lender Program): Experienced SBA lenders with delegated authority to approve loans without full SBA review.
-However, even PLP lenders must pull final authorization from the SBA E-Tran system before closing (typically 24-48 hours, requested about a week before closing).
+However, even PLP lenders must pull final authorization from the SBA E-Tran system before closing (typically 24 to 48 hours, requested about a week before closing).
 This authorization verifies eligibility and confirms the SBA guarantee.

 Standby Note: Seller financing paused for a defined period.
 New rules require full standby for the life of the SBA loan when it counts toward buyer’s down payment.